-- [26] On an unknown date, the complainant and his brother sent an email to the Authority responding to questions from the investigator.
+- [27] On about 27 September 2018, the complainant made a complaint against Mr Aiolupotea to the Authority.
+It was alleged, amongst other things, that he had been dishonest and misleading, as well as negligent.
+The complainant and/or his brother had been told by the Department of Internal Affairs that no citizenship applications had been filed, nor were they eligible.
+He wanted \$4,000 to be refunded and the return of original documents given to Mr Aiolupotea. - [28] On an unknown date, the complainant and his brother sent an email to the Authority responding to questions from the investigator.
 They said they were unaware of any eligibility for citizenship in New Zealand when they went to meet Mr Aiolupotea.
 He advised that it was better to apply for citizenship than residence.
 According to him, it was simple and the application would be made directly to the Minister.
 After the interim visa was issued, Mr Aiolupotea said it was easier to get citizenship.
-No receipts were issued for the money they paid him, despite requesting them. - [27] The Authority requested Mr Aiolupotea's file, which he provided on 25 October 2018.
+No receipts were issued for the money they paid him, despite requesting them. - [29] The Authority requested Mr Aiolupotea's file, which he provided on 25 October 2018.
 Further documents were sought from him on 23 January 2019, including copies of all file documentation and information concerning the proposed citizenship applications.
-Mr Aiolupotea advised the investigator on 31 January 2019 by email that he had no more documents.
-He further advised that "citizenship requests through Ministerial Intervention were done through a third party". - [28] The Authority wrote to Mr Aiolupotea on 19 February 2019 formally notifying him of the particulars of the complaint and inviting his explanation.
+He advised the investigator on 31 January 2019 by email that he had no more documents.
+He further advised that the "citizenship requests through Ministerial Intervention were done through a third party". - [30] The Authority wrote to Mr Aiolupotea on 19 February 2019 formally notifying him of the particulars of the complaint and inviting his explanation.
 There was no explanation from him.
-The Authority's investigator tried ringing Mr Aiolupotea and sent an email to him on 14 March 2019, but again there was no response. - [29] The Registrar filed a statement of complaint (4 July 2019) in the Tribunal.
-It alleges that Mr Aiolupotea's conduct was dishonest or misleading and was negligent, grounds of complaint under the Act, and breached the Code in the following respects: - (1) dishonest or misleading, or alternatively negligent: - (i) failed to correctly inform the complainant of his citizenship eligibility; and - (ii) accepted payment for services which were not carried out. - (2) negligent, or alternatively breached the identified provisions of the Code: - (i) failed to provide a full description of his services, in breach of cl 19(e); - (ii) failed to confirm in writing material discussions, in breach of cl 26(c); - (iii) failed to provide the client file to the Authority, in breach of cl 26(e); and
+The Authority's investigator tried ringing Mr Aiolupotea and sent an email to him on 14 March 2019, but again there was no response. - [31] The Registrar filed a statement of complaint (4 July 2019) in the Tribunal.
+It alleges that Mr Aiolupotea's conduct was dishonest or misleading and was negligent, grounds of complaint under the Act, and breached the Code in the following respects: - (1) dishonest or misleading, or alternatively negligent: - failed to correctly inform the complainant of his citizenship eligibility; and

-(iv) failed to return documents to the complainant, in breach of cl 27(b).
+- (ii) accepted payment for services which were not carried out. - (2) negligent, or alternatively breached the identified provisions of the Code: - (i) failed to provide a full description of his services, in breach of cl 19(e); - (ii) failed to confirm in writing material discussions, in breach of cl 26(c); - (iii) failed to provide the client file to the Authority, in breach of cl 26(e); and - (iv) failed to return documents to the complainant, in breach of cl 27(b). - (3) negligent, or alternatively was unprofessional and did not conduct himself diligently and with due care in breach of cl 1 of the Code: - (i) failed to inform the complainant about Immigration New Zealand's letter of 8 March 2018; - (ii) failed to respond to the letter of 8 March 2018; and - (iii) failed to inform the complainant of the decline of his visa application or provide advice regarding his unlawful status.